FMCLA Pilot Eligibility Requirements

 - Continuous compliance with ABFM Guidelines for Professionalism, Licensure, and Personal Conduct which includes holding medical license(s) which meet the licensure requirements of the Guidelines

-You have the option at the time of application to select the One-Day Family Medicine Certification Examination or the Family Medicine Certification Longitudinal Assessment (FMCLA) pilot.
+Exam registration will open on December 4, 2020 at which time you will have the option to select the One-Day Family Medicine Certification Examination or the FMCLA pilot.

-* The initial eligible cohort of participants were current Diplomates whose certification was due to end December 31, 2019.
-These physicians had the opportunity to register to participate in FMCLA from December 2018 through March 2019.
-Those from this group who did not register during the 2019 open application period are no longer eligible to register for FMCLA at this time.
+* The initial eligible cohorts of participants were current Diplomates whose certification was due to end December 31, 2019 and December 31, 2020.
+These physicians had the opportunity to register to participate in FMCLA from December 2018 through March 2019 and December 2019 through March 2020, respectively.
+Those from this these groups who did not register during the 2019 or 2020 open application periods are no longer eligible to register for FMCLA at this time.

 FMCLA Eligibility Requirements Beyond the Pilot